-2.5.7.1 The FIs should ensure that their investment policies, duly approved by the Board of Directors, are formulated duly taking into account all the relevant aspects specified in these guidelines.
+- 2.5.7.1 The FIs should ensure that their investment policies, duly approved by the Board of Directors, are formulated duly taking into account all the relevant aspects specified in these guidelines.
 The FIs should put in place proper risk management systems for capturing and analysing the risk in respect of investment in debt securities and for taking timely remedial measures.
-The FIs should also put in place appropriate systems to ensure that investment in privately placed instruments is made in accordance with the systems and procedures prescribed under the FI's investment policy.

-- 2.5.7.2 The Board should put in place a monitoring system to ensure that the prudential limits prescribed in paragraphs 2.5.6 above are scrupulously complied with, including the system for addressing the breaches, if any, due to rating migration. - 2.5.7.3 Boards of the FIs should review, twice a year, the following aspects of investment in debt securities covered by these guidelines: - a) Total turnover (investment and divestment) during the reporting period; - b) Compliance with the RBI-mandated prudential limits as also those prescribed by the Board for such investments; - c) Rating migration of the issuers / securities held in the books of the FIs and consequent diminution in the portfolio quality; and - d) Extent of non-performing investments in the fixed income category.
+The FIs should also put in place appropriate systems to ensure that investment in privately placed instruments is made in accordance with the systems and procedures prescribed under the FI's investment policy. - 2.5.7.2 The Board should put in place a monitoring system to ensure that the prudential limits prescribed in paragraphs 2.5.6 above are scrupulously complied with, including the system for addressing the breaches, if any, due to rating migration. - 2.5.7.3 Boards of the FIs should review, twice a year, the following aspects of investment in debt securities covered by these guidelines : - (a) Total turnover (investment and divestment) during the reporting period; - (b) Compliance with the RBI-mandated prudential limits as also those prescribed by the Board for such investments; - (c) Rating migration of the issuers / securities held in the books of the FIs and consequent diminution in the portfolio quality; and - (d) Extent of non-performing investments in the fixed income category.

-2.5.8 Reporting requirements
+2.5.8 Reporting Requirements

-- 2.5.8.1 In order to help in the creation of a central database on private placement of debt, the investing FIs should file a copy of all offer documents with the Credit Information Bureau (India) Ltd. (CIBIL).
-When the FIs themselves raise debt through private placement, they should also file a copy of the offer document with CIBIL. - 2.5.8.2 Any default relating to payment of interest / repayment of instalment in respect of any privately placed debt should also be reported to CIBIL by the investing FIs along with a copy of the offer document. - 2.5.8.3 The FIs should also report to the RBI such particulars in respect of their investments in unlisted securities as may be prescribed by RBI from time to time.
+- 2.5.8.1 In order to help in the creation of a central database on private placement of debt, the investing FIs should file a copy of all offer documents with a Credit Information Company (CIC) which has obtained certificate of registration from RBI in terms of Section 5 of the Credit Information Companies (Regulation) Act, 2005 and of which it is a member..
+When the FIs themselves raise debt through private placement, they should also file a copy of the offer document with the CIC - 2.5.8.2 Any default relating to payment of interest / repayment of instalment in respect of any privately placed debt should also be reported to the CIC by the investing FIs along with a copy of the offer document. - 2.5.8.3 The FIs should also report to the RBI such particulars in respect of their investments in unlisted securities as may be prescribed by RBI from time to time.